 Landowners Work Together To Protect Montana’s Yellowstone River

 From its northern boundary, the ranch feathers down toward the famous Yellowstone River.
-Multiple coulées and drainages lined with cottonwood, aspen and willow trees serve as excellent wildlife corridors.
-As the ranch drops in elevation, the lush rolling grasslands and meadows splinter into productive pivot irrigated fields then onward to the rich riparian zone teeming with a multitude of birds and big game.
-The ranch is surrounded by “Big Sky” views in all directions: the Gallatin Mountains to the West, the Absaroka/Beartooth range to the south and Crazy Mountains to the North.
+Multiple coulées and drainages lined with cottonwood, aspen, and willow trees serve as excellent wildlife corridors.
+As the ranch drops in elevation, the lush rolling grasslands and meadows splinter into productive pivot irrigated fields, then onward to the rich riparian zone teeming with a multitude of birds and big game.
+The ranch is surrounded by “Big Sky” views in all directions: the Gallatin Mountains to the West, the Absaroka/Beartooth range to the south, and the Crazy Mountains to the North.
 As the seasons change, so do the breathtaking vistas.
-For additional photos please visit www.engwisranch.com.
+For additional photos, please visit this site.

 By Susan Ferrin, Executive Director, Fay Ranches Community Foundation In November the Fay Ranches Community Foundation donated to the Powder River 4-H in honor of the late Victor Rue.
 Victor, the father of Fay Ranches agent, Kebi Smith, was involved in his local 4-H program from a young age.
 He raised his family for many […]

 By Greg Fay, Founder, Broker, Licensed in MT Two thousand twenty-two marks the 30th anniversary of Fay Ranches and ten years since we forged our Strategic Alliance with Republic Ranches.
 Thirty years certainly signifies our ability to weather some storms and grow with discipline.
 I feel like we’re just getting started, and I’m having more […]